-No signal issues are by far the most common Xbox One X problem seen in our repair business.
-If you're experiencing this problem keep reading to find out what causes no signal issues and what to do about them; which might mean a DIY fix or sending it in to us to be repaired.
+No signal issues are by far the most common Xbox One X problem we've seen.
+If you're experiencing this problem keep reading to find out what causes no signal issues and what to do about them; which might mean a DIY fix or finding someone who can do the repair for you.
 Let’s jump right in…

 The Xbox One X Black Screen of Death or No Signal issue can appear in a couple of different ways: